Benchmark

 - Export of benchmark results in several formats for analysis or visualization

-Benchmark provides a quick way for validation of performance metrics, while other more specialized tools such as Instruments, DTrace, Heaptrack, Leaks, Sample and more can be used for finding root causes for any deviations found.
+Benchmark provides a quick way for measuring and validating of performance metrics, while other more specialized tools such as Instruments, DTrace, Heaptrack, Leaks, Sample and more can be used for attributing performance problems or for finding root causes for any deviations found.

-Benchmark is suitable for both smaller ad-hoc benchmarks focusing on execution time and more extensive benchmarks that care about several additional metrics such as memory allocations, syscalls, thread usage, context switches, and more.
-Thanks to the Histogram foundation it’s especially suitable for capturing latency statistics for large number of samples.
+Benchmark is suitable for both smaller ad-hoc benchmarks focusing on execution time and more extensive benchmarks that care about several additional metrics such as memory allocations, syscalls, thread usage, context switches, ARC traffic, and more.
+Using Histogram it’s especially suitable for capturing latency statistics for large number of samples.

-Documentation on how to use Benchmark in your Swift package can be viewed online (hosted by the Swift Package Index, thanks!) or inside Xcode using Build Documentation
+Documentation on how to use Benchmark in your Swift package can be viewed online or inside Xcode using Build Documentation

 .